The 2017 National Jamboree has ended, and the countdown to the 2019 World Scout Jamboree has begun.

 What adult leaders will do: Facilitate troop and crew travel, ensure the health and safety of Jamboree participants, and help the youth make the most of their experience.

-How to register: Keep an eye on the U.S. contingent website, especially beginning in August 2017.
+How to register: Keep an eye on the U.S. contingent website.

 Quotable: “The energy is different once you step beyond your national organization,” Christian says.
 “The aura, the energy that they’ll experience at the World Jamboree is unlike anything else.
 Everyone is united, despite their language, religion, and culture, thanks to the similarities we share through Scouting.”